AadiSrivastava05/PravachakAI-Hindi-Article-generation/README.md

 This project is a Hindi Article Generator, developed using natural language processing (NLP) techniques to create contextually relevant and coherent articles in Hindi.
 The model was trained on a custom dataset collected via web scraping.
 The model has been fine-tuned on a dataset of Hindi news headlines and articles to generate high-quality, fluent articles for a variety of use cases such as news, blogs, and creative content.

 ## Direct link to Kaggle Notebook with outputs https://www.kaggle.com/code/aadisrivastava/hindi-article-generator
+(I would highly recommend you to check it out, as it has all the cells including the outputs)

 # 📁 Dataset
 The model is trained on a dataset that I created through web scraping from the BBC Hindi website.
 The dataset includes a wide variety of articles, ensuring that the generator produces diverse and contextually accurate content.